zingolabs/zcash-wallet-formats/zcashd/README.md

 part of a larger undifferentiated pool of funds.
 Over the intervening years, users have come to depend upon this inadvertent semantic change.

-## Constants

-The following constants are used throughout this document:

-- PRIVATE_KEY_SIZE: 279
-- COMPRESSED_PRIVATE_KEY_SIZE: 214

 ## Format

 Each `dat` file is a BerkeleyDB[^1] store.
 Entries are stored as follows: